 Be Prepared for Advising

-Advising week begins on October 24th and runs through October 28th .
+Advising Advising & Course Selection begins on March 26 and runs through April 6 .
 Students can meet with their advisor before or after these dates by making an appointment, but they must be advised before they can register for classes.

 Don't go to your appointment unprepared!
 Here are some tips:

 1. Find the name of your academic advisor and go introduce